 There is no other activity that delivers so many benefits without much effort!

-As well as sleep secrets, the chiropractors and massage therapists at Lushington Chiropractic in Eastbourne have plenty of hints, tips and general advice on health and wellbeing to offer.
+The chiropractors and massage therapists at Lushington Chiropractic in Eastbourne have plenty of tips and general advice on health and wellbeing to offer.

 Lushington Chiropractic is a multi-award winning clinic on Lushington Road, Eastbourne.
 We provide a range of treatments from expert chiropractic care to nutritional therapy, podiatry, acupuncture counselling and more.
 We genuinely care about our patients and we have a passion for improving their quality of life.